p-karanthaker/puregym-tracker/README.md

 1. Import the `PureGymTracker.xml` into Task Scheduler.
   1. If you want it to run when you're not logged in, select it on the window that pops up.
   1. Click OK when you're done.
 The task will run within the next 5 minutes.

-__The CSV file will be located in your home directory.
-This can be found easily by typing `cd ~` in your Cygwin terminal.__

 ## Linux and OSX
-Place the script wherever you like and make sure that the 'user' role has execution priviliges.

-__Execution permissions__
-Running `chmod 744 puregym-tracker.sh` should do the trick.

 __Setting up a CRON job__
 In your terminal enter `crontab -e`.
 This will open a Vi editor.
 Press `i` to go into insert mode.
 On a new line enter `*/5 * * * * /path/to/puregym-tracker.sh`.
 Make sure the correct full path is provided.
 Press `Esc`, then type `:wq` followed pressing `Enter` to save the file.

-__The CSV file will be located in your home directory.
-This can be found easily by typing `cd ~` in your terminal.__